Please note that our instructors have the right to refuse you entry to the Forest if you do not have the correct equipment or clothing for the season.

 Water container for at least 1 litre of water (more in summer) or flask

-Food for lunch and nibbles (Note: All Woodlife Trails Guides like chocolate!)
+Food for lunch and nibbles (Note: All Woodlife Staff like chocolate!)

 It may be an idea to bring some dry clothes and leave them in your car to change into for the journey home.